franzbu/EnhancedSpaces.spoon/README.md

 ## Installation

-Mellon requires [Hammerspoon](https://www.hammerspoon.org/), so just go ahead and install that first.
+Mellon requires [Hammerspoon](https://www.hammerspoon.org/), so just go ahead and install it first.

 To install Mellon, after downloading and unzipping, move the folder to ~/.hammerspoon/Spoons and make sure the name of the folder is 'Mellon.spoon'.